kyaukyuai/gpt-all-star/README.md

 LANGCHAIN_API_KEY=<your-langchain-api-key>
 LANGCHAIN_PROJECT=<your-langchain-project>

-# This is an environment variable to use if you want to manage the code you want to generate with gpt-all-star on Github.
+# This is an environment variable to use if you want to manage the code you want to generate with gpt-all-star on GitHub.
 GITHUB_ORG=<your-github-org>
 GITHUB_TOKEN=<your-github-token>
 ```